virtualize/DoctrineEncryptBundle/README.md

 ### Demo

-A demo-installation using symfony 4.4 can be found in this repository in demo/symfony4.4.
+Two demo-installations, one using symfony 4.4 and one using symfony 6.x, can be found in this repository in [`demo`](demo).
 This demonstrates how to use the application using both annotations and, when using php > 8.0, attributes.